SumoLogic/sumologictoolbox/readme.md

     4. Select any comibnation of entries from the source list and add them to the target list.
 Don't worry if you think your selections might result in a particular source being targeted multiple times, the list will be deduped when you apply the update.
     5. Add updates to perform.
-Currently you can either add or remove processing rules.
+Currently you can either add or remove processing rules or change source Categories.

         A. If you add a rule you'll need to enter the details into the dialog box that comes up.
 Note that what you enter here is not tested for valid syntax.
 It is highly recommended that you test your processing rule in the